 *in the Value field to specify all the domain names.
 You can also enter a full domain name, such as

 Access-Control-Allow-Headers Specifies the fields that are allowed in cross-origin requests.
 X-Custom-Header Access-Control-Allow-Methods Specifies the request methods that are allowed for cross-origin requests.
 POST, GETNote To add the POST method and the GET method, separate them with a comma (,).
 Access-Control-Max-Age Specifies the time to live (TTL) during which the response can be cached for a preflight request that is initiated by the client program for a particular resource.
 600 Access-Control-Expose-Headers Specifies the headers that can be exposed as part of the response.
 Content-Length

 - Click OK.

-To modify or delete the HTTP response header, you can click Modify or Delete in the Actions column on the HTTP Header tab.
+On the HTTP Header page, you can click Modify or Delete to manage the HTTP header.